johnv02139/sanka/docs/Builtin-Types.md

     var v = (byte) 65;
 ~~~

+_[jv] byte?
+It's one thing to not have Unicode support yet, but this seems
+   like you're making an explicit choice to never have it_

 ## Class Types

 Sanka has three builtin non-scalar types.
 All three of these blur the